epimorphics/elda/docs/E1.3.4-SNAPSHOT/velocity.md

 # Rendering Elda results with Velocity templates

 Elda uses a *renderer* to generate output from the set of RDF resources that are selected by the input URL.
 Starting with version 1.3.0, Elda uses by default a renderer based on [Apache Velocity](http://velocity.apache.org) to generate HTML output.
 This renderer is a complete re-write of the older, provisional Velocity renderer, and is not backwards compatible with the previous version.

 In the remainder of this guide, we will show you:

 * [how to set-up and configure the Velocity renderer in the configuration code](#config-use-velocity);
-* how to customise the sytlesheets to change the look and feel of the rendered output;
+* how to customise the stylesheets to change the look and feel of the rendered output;
 * how to customise the Velocity macros to change specific renderering behaviours;
 * what's available in the API provide to Velocity template developers.

 ## What does a renderer do?

 Elda uses the information from the URL, together with the configuration file, to generate SPARQL queries to the underlying triple store and select a set of RDF resource and their descriptions (i.e. sets of RDF properties).
-This resultset is returned to the requester in some format: JSON, XML, Turtle or an HTML web page.
+This resultset is returned to the requester in some format:
+JSON, XML, Turtle or an HTML web page.
 A *renderer* is the part of Elda that turns the resultset into the output format.
 The HTML renderer does that job to display HTML web pages.
 In previous versions of Elda, the default HTMl renderer used XSLT to convert the resultset to HTML.
 That renderer is still included in Elda, but since version 1.3.0 we have switch to using Velocity as the default HTML renderer.

 Here is an example of a site that uses Velocity to render HTML pages: